theperfectchristmas/Hop-exe/README.md

 ![](https://64.media.tumblr.com/d64f81101be5c92d82cc97e24be79e14/9d382ea627a19039-fb/s75x75_c1/920829f5d7acb3912001d22344128f261ea6409a.gifv) Extra *!!*

 . .
-IF YOU CAN'T TELL WE'RE A SYSTEM. usually dictated by sys/intrj in the name, I'm not gonna educate you on allat just google Dissasociative identitiy disorder..
-C+H is fine!!
-We block/hide freely and such.
-I'm usually offtab so W2I!!
+C+H is completely fine!!
+We block/hide freely yadda yadda.
+I'm usually offtab so W2I is encouraged!!
 Also I'm very awkward in convos but am always open to be friends..
 Tonetags are appreciated but not required!!
-If I have the giftbox + pony emoji that means the skin im on is gifted to me, compliments will be forwarded to the creator <3 ERM ALSO please dont copy my ponies. i mean like at the end of the day theres nothing i can do and i dont really care but it's still weird
+If I have the giftbox + pony emoji that means the skin im on is gifted to me, compliments will be forwarded to the creator <3 ERM ALSO please dont copy or take inspo from my ponies. i mean like at the end of the day theres nothing i can do and i dont really care but it's still weird

 ![](https://64.media.tumblr.com/7a18fa905c3f5a363063513df5b9d8bd/28895a601437c0e6-ad/s640x960/77f8c7b747fe46257afe3680b8f5717015edc7b3.pnj)